Non-Convertible Debentures 101: A Complete Guide To NCD Investment

 There are different types of debentures.
 One key type is the NCD.

-What Are Non-Convertible Debentures In India?
+What Are Non-Convertible Debentures ?

 As noted earlier, NCDs are a form of debentures issued by corporates to raise funds from investors.
 The issue of non-convertible debentures comes with fixed terms and fixed interest rates that mature and cannot be converted to equity shares of their issuing company.